chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 Change the style to minimalistic, try to determine what is the disconnected component that is observed in the network.

+**Important**: by default Cytoscape has a [level of detail](http://manual.cytoscape.org/en/stable/Rendering_Engine.html#what-is-level-of-detail-lod) setting that is similar to the one found in videogames.
+If the current view contains more than *render.nodeLabelThreshold*, the node labels are not displayed.
+You can toggle between full details and reduced details using "View > Show Graphics Details" and "View > Hide Graphics Details."
+You can also permanently adjust this by going to "Edit > Preferences".
+Depending on the computer, you can set this up to 2000 from the default of 200.

 ## 1.2.
 Create sub-graphs

 * Search for the node named "BLACK PANTHER/T'CHAL" - the search box is on top of the display